timmaier98/cantinaSelfCheckout/README.md

 ### Advantages for the Students

-- faster because all checkouts can be open all the time
+- faster, because all cashier checkouts can be open all the time
-- cost savings through lower staff costs can be forward to students
+- cost savings through lower staff costs, which can even be forwarded to students
 -

-### Advantages for the canteen
+### Advantages for the cantina

 - cost savings
 - relocation of staff capacities